All images © by Roberto Piperno, owner of the domain. Text edited by Rosamie Moore. Write to romapip@quipo.it.

 S. Marta was built in the second half of the XVIIth century as part of an Augustinian nunnery; it was designed by Carlo Fontana.
 In 1872 it was confiscated and used for several different purposes; niches were replaced by windows and the portal was removed; in the 1960s the portal was reconstructed and the building is now used for small exhibitions.

 Today the nunnery houses a police station which has jurisdiction over an area which is very critical because it includes Palazzo Chigi, the residence of the Prime Minister, and Palazzo di Montecitorio/Palazzo Madama, the Houses of Parliament.
-The writer of this page remembers being questioned there after having voiced his views.
+The writer of this page remembers being roughly questioned there after having voiced his views.

 (left/centre) Façade ; (right) one of the ancient columns in the interior of the church